Understanding “W” Grades

 - The credits for the class for which you have received a ‘W’ grade will count as attempted credits.
 Attempted credits are used when calculating your course completion rate, as explained in the Academic Progress Policy.

 - Withdrawing from a class will not change your tuition or fees.

-Students may withdraw (drop) from a course during the withdrawal period described below.
+Students may withdraw (drop) from a course during the withdrawal period.
 After this time, no course may be dropped except in special hardship cases.
 A student wishing to withdraw from a course can do it through e-Services.

 If you are withdrawing from ALL of your classes it is advised that you complete the following additional steps:

 - Please contact your faculty advisor or the Advising Success Center located in Decker Hall 202, (218) 755-2038 email@example.com, to discuss your situation and options.

 - If you would like to speak with the Case Manager to review your personal circumstances related to withdrawing and/or to connect to campus or community resources prior to withdrawing or after withdrawing please contact Samantha Clausen LSW in the Student Center for Health and Counseling (218) 755-2024 to set up a confidential meeting.

 - If you live in the residence halls and/or have a meal plan: Contact the Residential Life Office in Walnut Hall, (218) 755-3750, to terminate your Residential Life Contract and receive directions for proper checkout procedures.

 - If you received any type of financial aid: Contact the Financial Aid Office in Deputy Hall 114, (218) 755-2034 firstname.lastname@example.org, to address the following: